-The principal dentist, practice manager and other staff showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.
-The whole staff team had annual appraisals.
-They discussed learning needs, general wellbeing and aims for future professional development.
-We saw evidence of completed appraisals in the staff folders.
+The principal dentist/registered manager showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.
+We saw limited evidence of completed appraisals in the staff folders.

 Staff told us they completed mandatory training, including medical emergencies and basic life support, each year.
 The General Dental Council requires clinical staff to complete continuous professional development.
 Staff told us the practice provided support and encouragement for them to do so.